 Now Accepting Applications in the following locations:

-Amarillo - Austin - Bryan - Del Rio - El Paso - Lubbock - Midland - Pecos - San Antonio - Waco
+Amarillo - Austin - Del Rio - El Paso - Houston - Lubbock - Midland - Pecos - Waco

 LE Communications is actively seeking individuals with a passion to support our law enforcement personnel as an integral component of their enforcement and emergency response responsibilities.
 As first responders, we are an officers critical lifeline for backup and resources, provide specific information and intelligence to aid in their decision making while supporting the citizens of the State of Texas.
 LE Communications answers the call for help from citizens, providing an immediate response as the situation may dictate.
 LE Communications supports multiple state agencies law enforcement functions including the Texas Department of Public Safety Troopers, Agents and Rangers, as well as the Texas Parks and Wildlife Department, the Texas Alcoholic Beverage Commission, and many others.
 LE Communications also deploys command and communications equipment and personnel to support on scene law enforcement incidents and other emergency response needs such as natural disasters and major weather events.
 Police Communications Operators have the opportunity to train and deploy to these unique situations providing a professional and supportive response as needed.